cunarist/rinf/README.md

 - `pubspec.yaml`: Dart settings and dependencies.
 - `assets`: Asset files.
 - `native`: Rust's workspace containing multiple library crates.
 The name of the library crate folder should be the same as that of the library crate's name.
-  - Think of `hub` crate as your Rust entry point.
-It is not a binary crate but it is similar.
   - Do not modify `bridge` module inside `hub` crate.
-  - `config.toml.template` file is okay to be modified.